spotfiresoftware/tibco-streaming-community/components/flowershop/README.md

    to match.
 You can also send driver events manually or programmatically by sending tuples to the GPSLocationEvent input stream.

-Version History
+## Version History
+  2.2 - updated for Streaming 11.0; better arc layouts

+  2.1 - updated for SB 10.5 and GitHub release; new maven ID and versioning

+  2.0 - updated for SB10

+  1.1 - updated email address for this component and removed spec sheet

   1.0 - upgraded from SB7
-  1.1 - updated email address for this component and removed spec sheet 2.0 - updated for SB10
-  2.1 - updated for SB 10.5 and GitHub release; new maven ID and versioning